nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Pros: Users only need to be aware of the completed and missed status, simplifying the command's usage.
   - Cons: The user must use a distinct command to unmark schedules with a status set.
 - **Alternative 2:** Users able to mark a schedule as `pending`.
-  - Pros: Users only need to be familiar with the mark command, which can toggle between completed, missed, and pending statuses.
+  - Pros: Users only need to be familiar with the `mark` command, which can toggle between completed, missed, and pending statuses.
 This may lead to a more streamlined user experience.
   - Cons: Introducing a third status option complicates the management of schedule statuses.
 Users and developers alike must account for an additional state, potentially increasing the system's complexity.
-  - Cons: The definition and usage of the "pending" status may vary among users, potentially leading to ambiguity in its interpretation.
+  - Cons: The definition and usage of the `pending` status may vary among users, potentially leading to ambiguity in its interpretation.

 **Aspect: Format of schedule status**
-- **Alternative 1 (current choice):** Users input integers 0 or 1 to mark a schedule as `missed` or `completed`.
+- **Alternative 1 (current choice):** Users input integers `0` or `1` to mark a schedule as `missed` or `completed`.
   - Pros: Using integers provides a clear and unambiguous way for users to specify which status they want to mark for the specified schedule.
 The index corresponds directly to the schedule status of `missed`, or `completed`, making it easy to identify the correct schedule status.
-  - Pros: The use of indices eliminates the potential challenge of dealing with case-sensitive words.
+  - Pros: The use of integers eliminates the potential challenge of dealing with case-sensitive words.
 Users do not need to type out the exact status word by word, which can be especially beneficial if a user is not a very good at typing.
-  - Pros: The use of indices aligns with the existing command structure, which is based on numeric indices for identifying and interacting with specific entries in the address book.
+  - Pros: The use of integers aligns with the existing command structure, which is based on numeric indices for identifying and interacting with specific entries in the address book.
   - Cons: Users need to have knowledge of the specific integer representing the schedule status they want to mark.
 - **Alternative 2:** Users input the exact schedule status `missed` or `completed` in words.
-  - Pros: Allowing users to mark a schedule by specifying their schedule status provides a more natural and intuitive method, as users are likely more familiar with status than numeric indices.
+  - Pros: Allowing users to mark a schedule by specifying their schedule status provides a more natural and intuitive method, as users are likely more familiar with status than numeric integers.
   - Cons: If a user provides an incorrect or misspelled status, the application would need to handle error cases and provide appropriate feedback to guide the user.
   - Cons: Typing out schedule status in words are case-sensitive.
 This means that users need to accurately input the